gezpage/serverless-csv-http-notifier/README.md

 ### Testing

 Test event json files can be found in `data/json`.
-To use these you will need to ensure the bucket and filenames are correct in the JSON, and that you have uploaded the test file to your S3 bucket (Test CSV data can be found in `data/testdata.csv`).
+To use these you will need to *ensure the bucket and filenames are correct in the JSON*, and that you have uploaded the test file to your S3 bucket (Test CSV data can be found in `data/testdata.csv`).

 Now you can use the local event files to test locally with: